Ravenholdt-TC/SimcScripts/README.md

 other trinkets you can copy that script and rename the templates accordingly.

 Usage:
-1. Create a simulation profile file called `RogueTrinkets_<PROFILENAME>.simc` in the `profiles` folder.
+1. Create a base simulation profile file called `TrinketSimulation_<PROFILENAME>.simc` in the `profiles` folder.
+This file defines the base character to simulate.
-   Make sure the SimC profile is named "Template".
-   Make sure that `trinket1=empty` and `trinket2=empty`.
+2. Create a trinket list file called `TrinketList_<NAME>.json` in the profiles folder.
+This file defines all trinkets to simulate.
+(See `TrinketList_Rogue.json` for an example.)
-2. Run `RogueTrinkets.rb`.
-It will ask you to select a profile.
+3. Run `TrinketSimulation.rb`.
+It will ask you to select the profiles.
-3. Wait for the simulation to run until it says it's done.
+4. Wait for the simulation to run until it says it's done.
-4. The resulting CSV and HTML file will be in the `reports` folder.
+5. The resulting CSV file will be in the `reports` folder.

 The result is a CSV file containing the DPS increases for each Trinket and Item Level compared to the Template profile.